-Disposal Authorisation Description of record and retention period Justification for retention period 2641 Recruitment and selection - Date authorised: 22 December 2023 shortlisted applicants Class history: Records relating to applicants chosen to be shortlisted by the Disposal Authorisation 2641 and Disposal Authorisation 2642 replace repealed Disposal Authorisation 2078. agency, or by a third-party Background/business process: beha recr service provider acting on behalf of an agency, during recruitment and selection processes.
+Disposal Authorisation Description of record and retention period Justification for retention period 2641 Recruitment and selection - shortlisted applicants Date authorised: 22 December 2023 Class history: Records relating to applicants chosen to be shortlisted by the Disposal Authorisation 2641 and Disposal Authorisation 2642 replace repealed Disposal Authorisation 2078. agency, or by a third-party service provider acting on Background/business process: behalf of an agency, during recruitment and selection processes.
 Agencies are required to undergo recruitment processes in order to select the most suitable applicants for employment and to demonstrate that a transparent process has been undertaken by the agency or by a third-party service provider acting on behalf of the agency.
-Free cords where the shortlisted applicant is Chapter 8 of the Industrial Relations Act 2016 outlines the rights and responsibilities of employees, employers, organisations, and others for the purpose of: protecting workplace rights
+Excludes: • records where the shortlisted applicant is Chapter 8 of the Industrial Relations Act 2016 outlines the rights and responsibilities of employees, employers, organisations, and others for the purpose of: • protecting workplace rights successful in securing a position during recruitment and selection processes records where the applicant is not shortlisted during recruitment and selection processes.